Phalanxia/Maid-IRC/README.md

 ```bash
 $ node maid.js
 ```
+**Recomended:** Look at 'config.js' and configure it to your liking.

-**Note:** Please define the node environment variable.
+**Optional:** (Not available in prebuilts) Please define the node environment variable.
 Supported variables are `development` and `production`.
 Will default to production if not defined.

 ## Screenshots